andre-st/goodreads-toolbox/dict/README.md

 - 948  or 17% found without dict-search (only filters-based search)
 - 3057 or 55% found with `ngram-en-lg.lst`
 - 4962 or 90% found with `words-en-lg.lst`
-- 5127 or 93% found with `ngram+words-en-lg.lst`
+- 5127 or 93% found with `ngram,words-en-lg.lst`

 Woolf's "Mrs Dalloway" had 7376 text reviews:

 - 6413 or 87% found with `words-en-lg.lst`
-- 6715 or 91% found with `ngram+words-en-xl.lst`
+- 6715 or 91% found with `ngram,words-en-xl.lst`

 File naming conventions:

-- `${TYPE}-${LANGUAGE2LETTERCODE}-${SIZE}.lst` with size `lg` meaning large dictionaries and `sm` small ones (somehow optimized), `lst` just means list in order to indicate an ASCII file with one word per line
+- `${TYPE}-${LANGUAGE2LETTERCODE}-${SIZE}.lst` with size `lg` meaning large dictionaries and `sm` small ones (somehow optimized), `lst` just means list in order to indicate an ASCII file with one word per line;
+  combine with comma, e.g., `ngram,words-...` or `...-en,de-...`

 Smaller dictionaries are usually a subset of the larger ones, so you should